RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/9-Glossary/9-Glossary.md

 ### Invoice

 An "invoice" is a commercial document issued by a seller to a buyer that itemizes a sale transaction.
 It includes details such as the products or services provided, quantities, prices, payment terms, and due dates.
 Invoices serve as a request for payment from the buyer to the seller for goods or services rendered.

+### Lead

+A "lead" refers to a person or entity that has shown interest in a company's products or services but has not yet progressed to become a customer.

 ### Leave Request